-The above-cited articles are just a few that have been written about this subject.
-Note that there is no information in any of the above articles that paint a positive picture for the dual use of solar panel sites and crop production.
-Thus, it appears that productive agricultural land that is lost to solar energy production will have the same negative effect on food production as will the loss of land to "urban sprawl" that is discussed above.
-A form of renewable energy derived from soybean that is now being grown on productive farmland is discussed in a posted article on this website.
+The above-cited articles about solar energy projects are just a few that have been written about this subject.
+Note that there is little information in any of the above articles that paint a positive picture for the dual use of solar panel sites and crop production.
+Thus, it appears that productive agricultural land that is lost to solar energy production will have the same negative effect on food production as will the loss of land to "urban sprawl".